Contact (1997 American film): Filming

 Principal photography began on September 24, 1996, and ended on February 28, 1997.
 The first shooting took place at the Very Large Array (VLA) near Socorro, New Mexico.
 "Shooting at the VLA was, of course, spectacular but also one of the most difficult aspects of our filming", producer Steve Starkey said.
 "It is a working facility, so in order for us to accomplish shots for the movie, we had to negotiate with the National Science Foundation for 'dish control' in order to move the dishes in the direction we needed to effect the most dramatic shot for the story."
-After arduous first weeks of location shooting in New Mexico and Arizona, production for Contact returned to Los Angeles for five months' worth of location and sound stage shooting that used a total of nine soundstages at Warner Bros.
-Studios in Burbank, and Culver Studios.
-All together, the art department created more than 25 sets.
+After arduous first weeks of location shooting in New Mexico and Arizona, production for Contact returned to Los Angeles for five months' worth of location and sound stage shooting that used a total of nine soundstages at Warner Hollywood Studios in West Hollywood, and Culver Studios.
+The art department created more than 25 sets.

 In an attempt to create a sense of realism for the storyline, principal CNN news outlet commentators were scripted into Contact.
 More than 25 news reporters from CNN had roles in the film, and the CNN programs Larry King Live and Crossfire were also included.
 Ann Druyan makes a cameo appearance as herself, debating with Rob Lowe's character, Richard Rank, on Crossfire.
-In January 1997, a second unit was sent to Puerto Rico for one week at the Arecibo Observatory.
+In January 1997, second unit filming, directed by producer Steve Starkey took place for one week at the Arecibo Observatory in Puerto Rico.

-Other second unit work took place in Fiji, Saint John, US Virgin Islands and Newfoundland, Canada.
-Also essential to the production were a host of technical consultants from the SETI Institute, the California Institute of Technology, the VLA and a former White House staff member to consult on Washington D.C. and government protocol issues.
+Other second-unit work took place in Fiji, Saint John, US Virgin Islands and Newfoundland, Canada.
+Also essential to the production were a host of technical consultants from the SETI Institute, the California Institute of Technology, the VLA and a former White House staff member to consult on Washington, D.C., and government protocol issues.
 Sagan visited the set a number of times, where he also helped with last-minute rewrites.
 Filming was briefly delayed with the news of his death on December 20, 1996.
 Contact was dedicated to Sagan: "For Carl" appears on the screen at the fade.

-Cinematographer Don Burgess shot the film in anamorphic format using Panavision cameras, as well as using large-format 65 mm and VistaVision for special effects shots.
-The sound designers used Pro Tools software for the audio mixing, which was done at Skywalker Sound.
+Cinematographer Don Burgess shot the film in anamorphic format using Panavision cameras, as well as using large-format 65 mm and VistaVision for visual and special effects shots.
+The sound designers used Pro Tools software for the sound mixing, which was done at Skywalker Sound.